Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 1. Scouting

-Bobcat tracks can be from one and a half to two inches long and up to two inches wide.
+A fresh track can be from one and a half to two inches long and up to two inches wide.
 You won’t see their claws in the tracks as they remain retracted until they are needed.
 Its droppings are two to three inches long and not segmented as it is held together by the hair of the prey it ate.

 Talk to the local wildlife biologist, local farmers, and ranchers if bobcats are in an area and, if they are there, where they are often spotted.
-Old, deserted barns are also good areas to scout as they often house rabbits, birds, mice, and other rodents that bobcats feed on.
+Old, deserted barns are also good areas to scout as they often house rabbits, birds, mice, and other small rodents that bobcats feed on.

 Drive the back roads, especially after a snowfall, to look for bobcat tracks.
 Look for habitats that could be those of rabbits and other small game animals on the back roads.
 Bobcats will be there if small game animals reside in those areas.